TIC4302/video-streaming-bot/Deployment/README.md

 ```
 Step 6: Build wwith the Docker file

-Downlaod the docker file and run this command
+Create a folser and downlaod the docker file into the folder and run this command
 ```console
 $ docker build . -t videobot:1
 ```